No subscriptions. One-time hardware purchase. You own the data.

 About Project NOMAD

 Project NOMAD is a separate open-source project under Apache 2.0.
-We do not own Project NOMAD, and we do not imply endorsement, partnership, sponsorship, or trademark ownership.
-Our offer is hardware, installation, configuration, testing, documentation, and support for a preconfigured appliance built around the official open-source project.
+We do not own it or claim endorsement.
+Our offer is hardware, setup, testing, documentation, and support for a ready-to-use appliance.

 FAQ preview